szantopeter/hibernate-example/README.md

 - EHCache

-To start the project race mvn install
+To start the project run mvn install